flipboxfactory/organizations/docs/objects/organization.md

 # Organization

-One may access the following public properties and methods on an [Organization Element].
+You may access the following public properties and methods on an [Organization Element].

 ## Public Properties
-All of the standard [Element](https://docs.craftcms.com/api/v3/craft-base-element.html#public-properties) public properties are available.
-In addition, the following properties are also available:
+All of the standard [Element](https://docs.craftcms.com/api/v3/craft-base-element.html#public-properties) public properties are available plus the following:

 | Property              | Type                                  | Description
 | --------------------- | ------------------------------------- | ---------------------------------------------------------------------------------